AJ-Acevedo/dotfiles/README.md

 ## Uninstall

 To remove the dotfile configs, run the following commands.
-Be certain to double check the contents of the files before removing so you don't lose custom settings.
+Be certain to double check the contents of the files before removing them so you don't lose your custom settings.

 ```
 unlink ~/.bash_profile